Skarszewy: History

 Under the Treaty of Versailles, Skarszewy was reassigned to Poland, after the country regained independence.
 The Blue Army of Poland commanded by General Józef Haller entered Skarszewy on 30 January 1920, ending 148 years of Prussian rule.
 As part of the Second Polish Republic, administratively it was located in the Pomeranian Voivodeship.
 After the town became part of Poland, many ethnic Germans emigrated to Germany and by 1921, Germans became a minority in the town, comprising only around 1,000 (33.2%) out of a total population of 3,010.

 During World War II, from 1939 to 1945 it was occupied and annexed by Germany and was administered as part of the Berent district in Reichsgau Danzig-West Prussia.
 Hundreds of Poles from Skarszewy and surrounding villages were imprisoned in the town, and later massacred in various places during the Intelligenzaktion in October and November 1939.
 Over 240 Poles, previously imprisoned in Skarszewy, including teachers, merchants, local officials, priests, activists, craftsmen, workers, farmers, were murdered in the nearby forest by the SS, Gestapo and Selbstschutz.
 Over 100 Poles were murdered in the forest between Skarszewy and Więckowy.
 The wójt of Gmina Skarszewy, Emil Więcki, was murdered in a massacre carried out in Mestwinowo.
 The local school principal was among Polish teachers and principals murdered in the Dachau concentration camp.
 In November 1939, around 1,000 Poles, mostly families of those murdered in the massacres, were expelled to the General Government in the more-eastern part of German-occupied Poland.

 Towards the end of the war, Soviet aircraft repeatedly bombed the town and on March 8, 1945 the Red Army's East Pomeranian Offensive burned parts of the town, causing the destruction of up to 40% of the buildings in Skarszewy.
 After the war, the town was restored to Poland and the remaining German population was expelled in accordance with the Potsdam Agreement.

 In 2012, the town limits of Skarszewy were expanded, by including the settlement of Pólko.

+Demographics

+Sport

+Established in 1946, the football club Wietcisa Skarszewy represent the town in the Liga okręgowa.
+In 2023 the club was the winner of the annual Złota Bala cup presented by the sports news website Kociewski Sport.